OhLasFar/CS2-Secondary-Binding-Autoexec.cfg/README.md

 🌐 For more updates and cool stuff, don't hesitate to [follow me on my socials](https://linktr.ee/LasFar).

 🎁 Feeling generous?
-Fancy sending over a gift?
 You can [trade with me on Steam](https://steamcommunity.com/tradeoffer/new/?partner=325412381&token=RI4Jz8Ya) or if you'd like to [buy me a coffee](https://botrix.live/y/@lasfar/tip), I'll give you a special shoutout on my next stream.
 Every bit helps, and I'm grateful for your support!

 Stay awesome and stay safe! ❤️